natenka/pyneng-book-en/docs/source/book/10_useful_functions/print.rst

 end
 ~~~

-The **end** parameter controls which value will be displayed after all elements are printed.
+Parameter **end** controls which value will be displayed after all elements are printed.
 By default, line feed character is used:

 .. code:: python